Article by Dean Ravenscroft, Ph.D. - Updated 30th Oct 2023

 Plume Poppy likes to grow in both sunny and partially shaded areas that has good drainage.

 Ideally the soil that Macleaya species grow in should be moist.
-Once growing thin/transplant the seedlings so that they are about 2 metres (7 feet) apart.
+Once growing thin/transplant the seedlings so that they are about 2 meters (7 feet) apart.

 It is quite easy to maintain plume poppies once they are established.